daviibf/Data-Science/Image Processing/README.md

 ## The Training Turtle
 ### A State-of-the-Art Pose Estimation project that aims to revolutionize the Martial Arts World.

 This project was done during the AI Project Management Strategy course from the Master 2 - Big/Data IA at Hetic.
 It was proposed in partnership with @Nawal BENSASSI and @Olivier MAILOLS, the owners of the idea.
+Also, from the two steps we've mapped for reaching our goal, only the first one was done due to the limited execution time span.

 #### The project consists of two parts:
  - Creation of an Image Processing model for object detection: Sensei and Apprentice.